-This course is designed to provide supplemental instruction, scaffolding, and remedial support to students enrolled in MATH 109 and is strongly recommended for students without an appropriate math background, as determined by the college's math placement guidelines.
+This course is designed to provide supplemental instruction, scaffolding, and support to students enrolled in MATH 109 (Math of Business and Finance) and is required for students who do not meet the criteria of satisfactory placement test scores in numerical skills.
+This course is a supplemental course to MATH 109 .
 It is to be taken as a co-requisite class in conjunction with MATH 109 and cannot be taken as a standalone math course.
-Students who withdraw from MATH 109S will also be withdrawn from MATH 109.
-This course is graded as an A#, B#, C#, or D#, or R. No quality points."
+Students who do not complete MATH 109S will not receive credit for MATH 109 .
+Students who withdraw from MATH 109S will also be withdrawn from MATH 109 .
+This course is graded as an A#, B#, C#, or D#, or R. No quality points.